 After weeks of living in various locations on the island of Bali, Indonesia, we figured we’d like to see some other parts of the sprawling 17,000-island nation.
 We decided on a trip to see the Komodo dragons.
-Our last post outlined the overnight trip experience and trip cost.
 This post breaks down the total overall costs, including accommodations and airfare.

 I had been watching airfare prices, and there was a sale.
 As early retired, budget, slow travelers, that is often what spurs us to select any destination.

 The Komodo Islands are internationally known as the only place on the planet where Komodo Dragons – Earth’s largest lizards – live in the wild.
 The location is about an hours flight (or a day-and-half by bus/boat) east from Bali.